Meta-analysis: Random effects model

-Direct evidence: Models incorporating additional information

 Quality effects model

 Doi and Thalib originally introduced the quality effects model.
 They introduced a new approach to adjustment for inter-study variability by incorporating the contribution of variance due to a relevant component (quality) in addition to the contribution of variance due to random error that is used in any fixed effects meta-analysis model to generate weights for each study.
 The strength of the quality effects meta-analysis is that it allows available methodological evidence to be used over subjective random effects, and thereby helps to close the damaging gap which has opened up between methodology and statistics in clinical research.
 To do this a synthetic bias variance is computed based on quality information to adjust inverse variance weights and the quality adjusted weight of the ith study is introduced.
 These adjusted weights are then used in meta-analysis.
 In other words, if study i is of good quality and other studies are of poor quality, a proportion of their quality adjusted weights is mathematically redistributed to study i giving it more weight towards the overall effect size.
 As studies become increasingly similar in terms of quality, re-distribution becomes progressively less and ceases when all studies are of equal quality (in the case of equal quality, the quality effects model defaults to the IVhet model – see previous section).
 A recent evaluation of the quality effects model (with some updates) demonstrates that despite the subjectivity of quality assessment, the performance (MSE and true variance under simulation) is superior to that achievable with the random effects model.
 This model thus replaces the untenable interpretations that abound in the literature and a software is available to explore this method further.

-Indirect evidence: Network meta-analysis methods
+Network meta-analysis methods

 Indirect comparison meta-analysis methods (also called network meta-analyses, in particular when multiple treatments are assessed simultaneously) generally use two main methodologies.
-First, is the Bucher method which is a single or repeated comparison of a closed loop of three-treatments such that one of them is common to the two studies and forms the node where the loop begins and ends.
+First, is the Bucher methodwhich is a single or repeated comparison of a closed loop of three-treatments such that one of them is common to the two studies and forms the node where the loop begins and ends.
 Therefore, multiple two-by-two comparisons (3-treatment loops) are needed to compare multiple treatments.
 This methodology requires that trials with more than two arms have two arms only selected as independent pair-wise comparisons are required.
 The alternative methodology uses complex statistical modelling to include the multiple arm trials and comparisons simultaneously between all competing treatments.
 These have been executed using Bayesian methods, mixed linear models and meta-regression approaches.